 What Are The Differences Between Brown Recluse Spiders And Black Widow Spiders?

 Do you like having spiders inside your home?
 If you do, then you are in the minority.
-Most folks do not enjoy having webs in doorways, dangling spiders at the dinner table, or creepy-crawlies posing silently on a wall.
+Most folks do not enjoy having webs in doorways, dangling spiders at the dinner table, or creepy crawlies posing silently on a wall.
 Even if the spiders in your home are not the poisonous kind and are simply a nuisance to have around, they can be disturbing to encounter.
-But when they are dangerous spiders, such as the infamous brown recluse or the black widow, then you really have something to worry about.
+But when they are dangerous spiders, such as the infamous brown recluse spider or the black widow spider, then you really have something to worry about.
 But these two types of spiders present different issues when they come into our yards and get into our homes.
 Let's take a closer look and see what we can learn that will help us to tell them apart and protect ourselves from the dangers they present.

 When it comes to looks, these two spiders are very different.
 A black widow is a little larger than a dime and shiny black with a red marking on its large, bulbous abdomen.
-For some species of black widow, this marking looks like an hourglass.
+For some species of black widows, this marking looks like an hourglass.
 For others, it looks like dots.
 Whatever the shape the marking is, you're not likely to mistake a black widow for another kind of spider.
 It is quite distinct.
 You might, however, mistake a "brown" widow for another spider.
 A brown widow has the same large abdomen with red marking underneath, but it is a brown color.